lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 Although there were no computers as we know them in the 1930s, the idea of affective computability was perfectly well known to mathematicians.
 The idea of effectiveness was already present in the straightedge and compass constructions of Greek geometry, and it is also part of the formulation of the [Entscheidungsproblem](https://plato.stanford.edu/entries/computability/) and [Hilbert's tenth problem](http://math.uchicago.edu/~shmuel/lg-readings/martin%20davis,%20hilbert%2010.pdf).
 The genius of Turing's conception, compared with [Gödel's recursive functions](https://plato.stanford.edu/entries/recursive-functions/) and Church's $\lambda$-calculus, is that it is obviously right.
 Gödel himself was not sure whether his recursive functions captured the idea of computation, and many people could be sceptical that Church had the right idea.
 Turing's was simple and natural, and the clincher, provably equivalent to those other models.
+He published that fact in his 1937 paper, "[Computability and λ-definability](https://doi.org/10.2307/2268280)".

+> The purpose of the present paper is to show that the computable functions introduced by the author are identical with the $\lambda$-definable functions of Church and the general recursive' functions due to Herbrand and Gbdel and developed by Kleene.
+It is shown that every X-definable function is computable and that every computable function is general recursive.

+Wikipedia has a [useful chronology](https://en.wikipedia.org/wiki/History_of_the_Church–Turing_thesis) of those events.

 These days, computation is typically interwoven with communication, and none of these models of computation have anything to say about networking.
 Unfortunately, the numerous models we have of concurrent computation do not turn out to be equivalent.
 The situation regarding concurrency remains messy.

-Wikipedia has a [useful chronology](https://en.wikipedia.org/wiki/History_of_the_Church–Turing_thesis) of those events.

 *Postscript*: I would like to thank Ken Moody and Andrew Pitts for helpful remarks.